jeredw/advent2023/README.md

 a binary search, and learned about the `^` operator which lets you return from within a nested block.
 But because the function was just a quadratic I decided to use the quadratic formula and call it a day.

+## Day 7

+Today I finally made a class, `Hand`, with some real methods and some simple tests (and I did `fileOut` so you can see them, too).
+For some reason Squeak wanted me to type my initials when I made these classes, to certify that I was me.
+But my initials were the same as someone else's so it asked if I could please append some more initials to clarify?
+Fortunately I have a middle name.
+I really hope nobody else gets my crappy Smalltalk objects in their Squeak somehow now.

+Things seemed to be going well, but then I accidentally added an accessor method `cards` that did `^ self cards` and hilarity ensued when it tail recursed infinitely and hung.
+So I quit the VM, and it reopend on Day 2 with none of my work saved, and I got to start over.
+At least I learned that `Cmd + .` is the "interrupt" key.

+For some reason half way through the problem, Squeak decided to start formatting my code for me and renamed all my local variables `t1 t2 t3...` instead of using the nice names I'd chosen.
+This was deeply strange.
+I probably pressed a button?
+I liked my names!

+At another point, Squeak decided that anything that involved I/O would hang (but I knew about `Cmd + .` now, so I could recover).
+It would print out any expression, but it would not print things to the transcript, read files or list them.
+Fortunately when I restarted the VM again, it was happy.
+Oh, Squeak.